“What do I do if there is a warrant for my arrest?”

 Arrest With a Warrant in Michigan

 A retained defense lawyer may negotiate a “self-surrender” with the police so that the client can avoid being formally arrested and detained.
 A defendant who self-surrenders for arraignment on a warrant in Michigan has the best hope of getting a low or personal bond.
-By voluntarily surrendering, the defendant can avoid a surprise arrest at work, home, or at some other inconvenient time or place.
-The lawyer would bring the client to court and seek a reasonable bond or bail in these cases.
+By voluntarily surrendering, the defendant can avoid a surprise arrest at work, home, or some other inconvenient time or place.
+The lawyer would bring the client to court and seek a reasonable bond or bail.
 If the judge grants the request and releases the defendant on bond, they will likely have to report voluntarily to the police station for fingerprinting and photographing.

 Bond Hearing in Michigan